 7 Neuromarketing Techniques for More Profits

+Neuroscientists, using brain imaging, have observed brain activity as people are presented with decision points and make choices.
 The understanding gained through this research can be put to the test in carefully controlled experiments.
-With increasing number of studies, researchers have discovered the following 7 most effective Neuromarketing techniques in persuading potential customers to make the buying decision.
+With increasing number of studies, researchers have discovered the following 7 most effective Neuromarketing techniques in persuading potential customers to buy.

 - What Is the Optimal Number of Choices? – Most customers want to make comparisons before buying.
 However, researchers have discovered that comparison shopping can be very confusing.
 For example, if too many items are presented, shoppers are most likely to select the first item shown or to abandon the purchase altogether.Also, if there are only two items from which to choose, a high percentage of shoppers will pick the cheaper one.
 With three items being compared, the most frequent choice is the middle-priced priced item.
 Further, choices are almost always made based on just two or three prioritized points of comparison.
 You can put the product you most want to sell in the appropriate position in any comparison.
 Take advantage of this insight to promote conversion.